tortoise-tts-tools/tortoise-tts-guide/README.md

 | :warning: **Important!** :warning: Further development has been moved to Codeberg.
 Please visit our [repository](https://codeberg.org/tortoisetts/tortoise-tts-guide) for more information.
+We have new audiobooks & more there!
 | ---

 # tortoise-tts-guide